 - Limit exposure to asthma triggers.
 Help your child avoid the allergens and irritants that trigger asthma symptoms.

 - Don't allow smoking around your child.
 Exposure to tobacco smoke during infancy is a strong risk factor for childhood asthma, as well as a common trigger of asthma attacks.

-See the doctor when necessary.
+See your child's health care provider when necessary.
 Check in regularly.
 Don't ignore signs that your child's asthma might not be under control, such as needing to use a quick-relief inhaler too often.

 Asthma changes over time.
-Consulting your child's doctor can help you make needed treatment adjustments to keep symptoms under control.
+Consulting your child's provider can help you make needed treatment adjustments to control symptoms.

 - Help your child maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts your child at risk of other health problems.

 - Keep heartburn under control.
 Acid reflux or severe heartburn might worsen your child's asthma symptoms.
 To control acid reflux, your child may need prescription medicines or medicines you can buy off the shelf.

 - Asthma in children.
 American College of Allergy, Asthma & Immunology. https://acaai.org/asthma/asthma-101/who-gets-asthma/children/.
 Accessed Feb.
 13, 2023.